The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 They will begin lapping up liquids on their own, and you should slowly introduce solid foods as well.
 Some breeders aim to have their puppies weaned completely off of the mother’s milk by eight weeks, though many prefer to wait until 12 weeks, at which point they will typically be feeding from mom far less frequently.

 Pee pads are introduced during this time, though accidents will still happen.
 Yorkies can be notoriously stubborn potty trainers.
 The earlier you can begin training your puppies to use pads, the better… but be prepared to have lots of patience.
-Potty training rarely happens overnight!
+Potty training Yorkies rarely happens overnight!

 Puppy time: eight weeks to six months